 We all have different kinds of skin.
 Skin is mainly classified into five types, normal skin, dry skin, oily skin, sensitive skin, and combination skin.

 Combination skin is dry in certain parts and oily in others.
-In shorts, it is a mixture of oily and dry skin.
-Some of us have dry, sensitive skin that is susceptible to redness, inflammation, fine lines, and wrinkles, and so on.
+In short, it is a mixture of oily and dry skin.
+Some of us have dry, sensitive skin that is susceptible to redness, inflammation, fine lines, wrinkles, and so on.
 Even some have greasy skin which is very difficult to manage.

 Figuring out the ideal skincare regimen for oily skin may be harder than it sounds.
-Today I will be telling you all about taking care of your oily shine skin and how you can manage oily skin.
+Today I will be telling you all about taking care of your oily shiny skin and how you can manage oily skin.